connectrpc/vanguard-go/README.md

    This middleware can effectively replace the use of [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway#readme) when it's used in-process in a Go server.
-In particular, this middleware is compatible with Connect RPC handlers, whereas gRPC-Gateway requires the use of gRPC handlers and the `protoc-gen-grpc-gateway` Protobuf plugin.
+In particular, this middleware is compatible with _all_ kinds of handlers -- Connect RPC, gRPC, etc. gRPC-Gateway, on the other hand, requires the use of gRPC handlers and both the [gRPC Protobuf plugin](https://pkg.go.dev/google.golang.org/grpc/cmd/protoc-gen-go-grpc) as well as a bespoke [gRPC-Gateway Protobuf plugin](https://pkg.go.dev/github.com/grpc-ecosystem/grpc-gateway/protoc-gen-grpc-gateway).
    Unlike gRPC-Gateway, this middleware does not require any additional code generation.

    Since it does not rely on code generation, Vanguard can be used in dynamic situations, where service definitions are loaded from configuration, a schema registry, or via